Vranah/odin-recipes/README.md

-I am building a recipe page as per the releent TOP lesson.
+I am building a recipe page as per the relevant TOP lesson.
-I'm using basic HTML and will exersize the following skills:
+I'm using basic HTML and will exersise the following skills:

 - Created a file structure.
-- Create a html boiler-plate from scratch.
+- Create an html boiler-plate from scratch.
-- Use simple html elements like tags(headings, paragraphs, lists, links, images) with correct structure and proper atributes.
+- Use simple html elements like tags(headings, paragraphs, lists, links, images) with correct structure and proper attributes.